kbelisar/ggcorset/README.md

 `ggtitle()` - Title of the plot

-`scale_x_discrete()` - Change the labels of time1 and time2 (particularly helpful when using the `gg_corset` function)
+`scale_x_discrete()` - Change the labels of time1 and time2 (particularly helpful when using the `gg_corset()` function)

-`scale_colour_viridis()` - From the {viridis} package, it provides colour-blind friendly colours for the c_var variable
+`scale_colour_manual()` - Customize colours for the c_var variable

 ## Full Example

 The example data set included in this package (named 'drinkdays') is in wide format, and has been simulated with mock data.
 This data set consists of 300 individuals, with 1 individual per row, as identified by a distinct 'id'.
 The repreated measure is the number of drinking days per week, measured at 'time1' and 'time2'.

-The variable 'change', which will be the `c_var`, is calculated by subtracting 'time1' from 'time2':
+The variable 'change', is calculated by subtracting 'time1' from 'time2', and is used for the `c_var` argument:

 ```
 drinkdays$change <- drinkdays$time2-drinkdays$time1